xplosionmind/ournet/ournet/index.md

 During the first semester of 2023, while writing [his bachelor’s thesis](https://tommi.space/csss/ '“Computer Sciences Are Social Sciences”, Tommaso Marmo’s bachelor’s thesis'), [Tommi](https://tommi.space/ 'The virtual representation of Tommi’s mind'), got an idea for a simple yet critical and accurate introduction the [Fediverse](https://en.wikipedia.org/wiki/Fediverse 'Fediverse on Wikipedia') to non-experts.
 Enriched by the research for his thesis, the content and structure of the workshop changed and matured over time, adapting to very diverse publics of any age and background.

-In June 2024, after [having hosted the workshop in many occasions](/events/ 'past and future occasions when this workshop will be hosted'), Tommi decided to take <cite>Knitting Our Internet</cite> to the next level, involving a [marvelous team of incredible people](#the-team) to give it a visual identity, a better structure, and publish its website—the one you are reading right now.
+In June 2024, after [having hosted the workshop in many occasions](/#events 'past and future occasions when this workshop was and will be hosted'), Tommi decided to deepen his work on <cite>Knitting Our Internet</cite>, also involving [some friends](#contributors) to give it a visual identity, a better structure, and publish its website—the one you are reading right now.

 <div class='flex'>
-	<a class='yellow button' href='/events/' title='All the occasions when the workshop was hosted'>Past editions</a>
+	<a class='yellow button' href='/#events' title='All the occasions when the workshop was hosted'>Past editions</a>
 </div>

 ### 🫱🏼‍🫲🏾 For all! 💕